giozom/CodeceptDemo/README.md

-# CodeceptDemo
-A basic demo project using codeceptjs to test angularjs app
+# An Example of using Codecept on PHP Travel Website